marcossantiago/kubernetes-workshop/06_resources.md

 Kubernetes only supports memory at the moment.

 * Pods will get the amount of memory they request.
-* If They exceed their request, they may be killed.
+* If they exceed their request, they may be killed.
   * only if another pod needs the memory.
-* If Pods consume less memory than requested, they will not be killed
+* If pods consume less memory than requested, they will not be killed
   * Except where QoS comes in to play.

 ---